-Mothers in Sierra Leone face one of the highest lifetime risks of maternal death in the world, with 1 in 17 likely to die in pregnancy or childbirth.
-Women here are at four times greater risk of dying in childbirth than those in Afghanistan.
-The country has been ranked as one of the lowest three, in terms of the Mothers’ Index, which assesses the well-being of mothers and children.
-Millions of women and children die annually from preventable health-related conditions, a situation that has been further compounded by the spread of the Ebola virus.
+The lifetime risk of dying while having a baby in Sierra Leone is 1 in 17.
+That is about 500 times more dangerous than having a baby in Australia where the same figure is 1 in 8,700.
+The country has been ranked third lowest in terms of the Mothers’ Index, which assesses the well-being of mothers and children.
+Almost 3,000 women and 20,000 children die annually from preventable health-related conditions, a situation that has been further compounded by the spread of the Ebola virus.